-Both books are available at the Dal Bookstore.
-They can also be ordered online, although delivery times may vary.
+Both books are available at the Dal Bookstore..
 Links to the primary readings are posted on Brightspace in each module, so you may chose not to buy the Broadview Anthology if you prefer using the online sources.
-The commentary book is also available as an ebook via Dal Libraries, so if you have a tight budget you can access all your readings free in virtual format (I know that others of you enjoy having hard copies that you can annotate and highlight.)
+The commentary book is also available as an ebook via Dal Libraries via https://dal.novanet.ca/permalink/01NOVA\DAL/1nek75v/alma990046709460107190 so if you have a tight budget you can access all your readings free in virtual format (I know that others of you enjoy having hard copies that you can annotate and highlight.)